ahkim/TIL/Python/How-to-document-and-comment/readme.md

-# How to document using docstring
+# How to document using docstring and comment

 Following sample was written based on [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)